2025 Polish presidential election: Economy

 Nawrocki's program was described as economically interventionist, or economically left-wing.
 Nawrocki described himself as a strong supporter of armaments and social investment programmes.
 Nawrocki supported large economic investments; he strongly supports the Central Communication Port (Centralny Port Komunikacyjny, CPK) project, and praised the Central Industrial Region and Stocznia Gdynia schemes developed in the interwar Second Polish Republic.
 Nawrocki expressed his fascination with other large investments such as the Vistula Spit canal and Świnoujście LNG terminal, wanting to pursue similar undertakings.
 He promised investments of new infrastructure in every gmina.

 During the campaign, Trzaskowski was described as neoliberal.
 He opposed increasing social spending and expressed openess to austerity policies.
 He proposed to remove child benefits from unemployed Ukrainian refugees, endorsed Rafał Brzoska's "deregulation task force" and wanted to accelerate the process of deregulation, and pledged to sign the government's bill to cut health insurance tax for entrepreneurs.

 Braun promised to oppose any budget bill "that allocates a single złoty to matters unrelated to Poles"; this included opposing welfare benefits for Ukrainian immigrants and Jewish property claims.
-He also demanded a revesal of "selling off Polish land and resources".
-He argued that Poland should generate energy from both renewable and non-renewable sources, focusing on lowering life costs instead of minimizing the enviornmental impact.
+He also demanded a reversal of "selling off Polish land and resources".
+He argued that Poland should generate energy from both renewable and non-renewable sources, focusing on lowering life costs instead of minimizing the environmental impact.